-To create a version of your project with a smaller frame size
+Create a version of your project with a smaller frame size

-- 1. As you import clips of a particular frame size, apply a keyword indicating the frame size. - When it's time to create a new master project with a different frame size, duplicate the project by Control-clicking it in the Browser and choosing Duplicate Project from the shortcut menu. - Select the duplicate project in the Browser and choose Window > Project Properties (or press Command-J). - 4.
-Click Modify Settings at the bottom of the Info inspector. - 5.
-In the window that appears, change the frame size to match your delivery requirements, and click OK. - 6.
-In the Browser, double-click the project to open it in the Timeline. - 7.
-Click the Timeline Index button in the lower-left corner of the Final Cut Pro X main window (or press Command-Shift-2), and click the Tags button at the top of the Timeline Index. - To quickly find and select all the shots that need to be repositioned, enter the frame size keyword (that you created in step 1) in the search field at the top of the Timeline Index.
-You can use the Timeline Index to either select all the clips and adjust them all at once, or jump to each clip in order and adjust it separately.

-- 9. With the clips selected in the Timeline, click the Inspector button in the toolbar, and then click the Video button at the top of the pane that appears. - 10.
-In the Transform section of the Video inspector, use the Scale slider to adjust the frame size of the selected clips as appropriate for the new project frame size. - 11.
+- 1. As you import clips of a particular frame size, apply a keyword indicating the frame size. - When it's time to create a new master project with a different frame size, duplicate the project by Control-clicking it in the browser and choosing Duplicate Project As from the shortcut menu. - 3.
+In the window that appears, enter a name for the new project, choose a frame size to match your delivery requirements, specify the other settings for the duplicate project, and then click OK. - 4.
+In the browser, double-click the duplicate project to open it in the timeline. - 5.
+Click the Timeline Index button in the lower-left corner of the Final Cut Pro main window (or press Command-Shift-2), and click the Tags button at the top of the timeline index. - 6.
+To quickly find and select all the shots that need to be repositioned, enter the frame size keyword (that you created in step 1) in the search field at the top of the timeline index. - You can use the timeline index to either select all the clips and adjust them all at once, or jump to each clip in order and adjust it separately. - 7.
+With the clips selected in the timeline, click the Inspector button in the toolbar, and then click the Video button at the top of the pane that appears. - 8.
+In the Transform section of the Video inspector, use the Scale slider to adjust the frame size of the selected clips as appropriate for the new project frame size. - 9.
 To fine-tune the scaling or positioning of the individual clips in the project, select them one at a time and choose Transform from the pop-up menu in the lower-left corner of the Viewer (or press Shift-T).

-These kinds of aesthetic changes don't degrade image quality, because Final Cut Pro X operates on the original 4K or 5K frame, not on the resized 2K or 1080 frame.
+These kinds of aesthetic changes don't degrade image quality, because Final Cut Pro operates on the original 4K or larger frame, not on the resized 2K or 1080 frame.